 - Better sleep. excess weight can lead to sleep apnea, a condition that causes you to stop breathing for short periods of time during the night.
 Losing weight can help to alleviate this condition and improve the quality of your sleep.

 - More confidence.
 When you feel good about your appearance, it shows.
 Losing weight can help to increase your confidence and improve the way you feel about yourself.

 - Longer lifespan.
-Studies have shown that people who are at a healthy weight live longer, on average, than those who are overweight or obese.
+Studies have shown that people who are at a healthy weight live longer, on average than those who are overweight or obese.
 So not only will you feel better if you lose weight after 40, you’ll also be doing your health a favor in the long run.

 But it also means that a diet is not going to cut it anymore.
 Instead, a true lifestyle change is necessary to retrain your metabolism.
 And while change can be hard, the benefits are worth it!
-Once you’ve become thin adapted, you’ll have more energy, better sleep, and a longer lifespan (not to mention smaller jeans!)
+Once you’ve become Thin Adapted, you’ll have more energy, better sleep, and a longer lifespan (not to mention smaller jeans!)